isaiahsdp/CMSI3802-Exercises/Homework1/README.md

 I, Matthew Martel, affirm that I have personally completed all of the required readings and watching.

-I, [Your Name], affirm that I have personally completed all of the required readings and watchings.
+I, Christopher Chatel, affirm that I have personally completed all of the required readings and watchings.